 Step 2: Gather 80% of the data and perform 80% of the relevant analysis.

 Step 3: At the end of the data gathering period, make a decision 100% of the time.

 Step 4: Act as if you are 100% confident that you have made the right decision.

-Step 5: Let go of all other options and proceed with regret.
+Step 5: Let go of all other options and proceed without regret.

 The key to this rule is to make sure you’ve time-boxed your decision-making period.
 If you have one of those never-ending projects or suffer from analysis paralysis, set a deadline for making a decision.